diankaaaa21/Telegram_Bot_Assistant/README.md

 **1. Language Selection:**

-- The bot provides buttons for Russian and English using a custom keyboard.
+- The bot provides buttons for Russian, English and Polish using a custom keyboard.
 - User language preference is saved in a dictionary (user_data).

 **2. Question Handling:**